ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 - Package installation failure
 - npm failure

-do not immediately start deleting directories.
+do not immediately delete the installation.

 Open a new terminal and return to the Skeleton Key repository: